 The God Machine

-The doors open to a long and dimply lit hall that goes on and on as far as I can see.
-The humming noise grows steadily louder as I walk gently onward.
+The doors open to a long and dimly lit hall that goes on and on.
+I cannot see its end.
+The humming noise grows steadily louder as I walk softly onward.

 I peek inside.
 There, in a mountain range of metal and wire, hums the biggest machine ever.
-From the open doorway and down to every horizon, a trillion indicator lights flicker, a wide variety of wheels and pistons crank and turn, and massive snakes of braided wire twist and gnarl upward and outward, disappearing into portals that open spontaneously into dimensions I cannot comprehend just then.
+I mindlessly push this door open and take a step inside.
+Looking from that open doorway, gazing to every horizon, I see a trillion indicator lights flicker, while a wide variety of wheels and pistons crank and turn, and while massive snakes of braided wire twist and gnarl upward and outward, disappearing into portals that open spontaneously into dimensions I cannot comprehend just then.

 The infinite machine hisses and clicks, executing its robotic functions, churning out its inevitable results.
 When I realize what it is—a majestic machine grounding all being according to some sort of programmed, syllogistic, metaphysical guarantee—I marvel at its power and beauty, even as I gasp at the tyranny of it all.

 Has God always been nothing but an awesome machine?
 Do any moments in this creation exist without a script?
 Even for God?

 The haunt of inevitability dizzies me as the once endless universe collapses around me in sudden claustrophobia.
 The lie of my own autonomy squeezes my psyche.
 The lie of God’s autonomy chokes all hope of authentic love and meaning.